nwnxee/unified/Plugins/HTTP/README.md

 1. In your `on_module_load.nss` script subscribe to the `NWNX_ON_HTTP_SERVER_POST` event, for example:
    `NWNX_Events_SubscribeEvent("NWNX_ON_HTTP_SERVER_POST", "event_http_post");`
 2. In your `event_http_post.nss` script you would have something like below.
-Please note that extracting data from json is not the intention of this tutorial and the example below is quite sophisticated.
-   You may wish to use the PARAM_COUNT and looping through PARAM_KEY/VALUE pairs instead but this example is given as a reference point for understanding how to use sqlite to get json data.
+Please note that extracting data from json is not the intention of this tutorial.
+You may wish to use the PARAM_COUNT and looping through PARAM_KEY/VALUE pairs instead.

 ```c
 #include "nwnx_events"